 With our moderate climate and scenic roads, it’s no surprise that Florida is popular with motorcycle riders from all over the country.
 You can comfortably ride your motorcycle 365 days a year here.
 However, an increase in riders on the roads means a higher risk of accidents as well.
 Vehicles don’t always pay attention to motorcycles, and that can have catastrophic results.
-If you or someone you love was injured in an accident, contact a St. Petersburg motorcycle accident lawyer today.
+If you or someone you love was injured in an accident, contact a lawyer today.

 Motorcycle accidents can change your life in a split second.
 You could be left with permanent injuries and require medical assistance for the rest of your life.
 At Palmer | Lopez, we are dedicated to helping clients recover the compensation they deserve after a Florida motorcycle accident.
 Please contact our office today to schedule an initial consultation to learn how we can help.